AlexHHsiao/linux/README.md

 ## Team Member
 ### Hongquan Xiao
 In the beginning,
 I worked on the code from assignment 2 and update vmx.c.
+I had some issue with my PC, so I reinstaslled VM and built the Kernel.
+I wachted class recording and understood where to make the code change.
+I then made the change in vmx file to calculate the number of exits by using the atomic_inc function.
+I researched with Yizhou to understand each condition in cpuid.
+In the end after all code changes, I tested by using the inner VM and answered follow up question in assignment.

 ### Yizhou Yan